Michaela Melián

 BEGINNING WELL.
 ALL GOOD.
 ALL GOOD, Kunsthaus Bregenz, Switzerland

-CAR CUKTURE, Lentos Art Museum, Linz, Austria
+CAR CULTURE, Lentos Art Museum, Linz, Austria

 2010